 If you’re looking for an efficient way to cool a 2-story house, you should consider this as an option.

-Our guide on the best ventless air conditioner models shows you what key features to look for and how to get the best one for your needs.
+On our best portable air conditioner without window access page, you’ll find out what key features to look for and how to get the best AC unit of this type for your needs.

 Open—Or Possibly Close—Rooms You Don’t Use

 This tip on how to cool upstairs of a 2-story home depends on if you’re using a central air conditioner or one of the supplemental air conditioning units we mentioned above.

 If you’re trying to get the most efficiency out of a central air conditioner:

 - Leave all of the upstairs doors open.
 This allows cold air to flow more freely throughout the second floor and reduces stress on the unit.